It’s easy to see the value of owning a little gold.

 Investing online gives you access to 24/7 trading and account management.
 An ideal dealer makes it possible for you to buy, sell, store, and request delivery of precious metals right from the comfort of home, all in one simple transaction.

-Online dealers can also offer lower prices than you’ll find at a local shop.
+Online dealers can also offer lower premiums over the spot prices of gold and silver.
 One reason is that they don’t have the overhead of a physical store.
 And if you’re trading on a platform that’s shared with institutional investors, you may be able to take advantage of volume pricing.